How to use a converted camera:

 The first thing you will notice of your converted camera is the increased sensitivity.
 Indoors you will see at least one full stop, and outdoors you should see 2 stops if it is the full spectrum IR conversion, and you should see the shadows open up due to the IR light coming form these areas.
 Everything red will also become brighter because these surfaces reflect more IR light than the blue or green surfaces since IR light is near the red end of the spectrum.

-Please note: shooting without a CC filter reduces sharpness slightly, even after the monochrome conversion, but is still sharper than the color image before/after converting it to B&W in post processing by desaturation.
+Please note: shooting without a CC filter reduces sharpness slightly, even after the monochrome conversion, but is still sharper than the color image before/after converting it to B&W in post processing.
 I still recommend getting the full-spectrum IR conversion and then using an external CC filter when sharpness is of great concern.
 See the differences when using the CC filter or not by going HERE.
-But if you don’t have any interest in IR photography, then leave the CC filter in place.
+However, if you don’t have any interest in IR photography, then leave the CC (a.k.a.
+IR cut) filter in place.

 The only mode I recommend shooting in is RAW.
 If you need a JPG, shoot RAW + JPG, or convert later in your favorite software to save room on your SD card.
 With some of the Sony models you have the choice of saving the RAW file either compressed or not.
-Choose uncompressed for the file format to avoid artifacts that can appear under high magnification.
+Choose uncompressed for the file format to avoid artifacts that can appear under high magnification (if pixel peeping).

 Next subject: Settings